Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Results

 The data are interpreted by performing a maximum likelihood fit in the 2D (\mbb, \mhh) mass plane using one model containing only background processes and using one containing both background and signal processes.
 We find that the background-only model fits the data well.
 We interpret the results as upper limits at 95\% confidence level (CL) on $\sigma \mathcal{B} (\PX\to\hh)$.

 The quality of the fit is quantified with a likelihood ratio goodness-of-fit test using the saturated model~\cite{Baker:1983tu}.
-The probability distribution function of the test statistic is obtained with toy experiments, and the observed value is within the central 68\% interval of expected results.
-The best-fit values of the nuisance parameters are consistent with the initial $\pm 1\sigma$ range of uncertainty.
+The probability distribution function of the test statistic is obtained with pseudo-experiments, and the observed value is within the central 68\% interval of expected results.
+The best-fit values of the nuisance parameters are consistent with the initial 1 standard deviation range of uncertainty.

 The fit result and the data are projected in \mbb for each event category in Fig.~\ref{fig:results_mbb}.
 The \mbb shape is modeled well by the background-only model, and each background component is important in at least some subspace of the mass range.
 Particularly, the resonant peaks corresponding to the \PW boson and top quark are correctly modeled by the fit.
 Similarly, the \mhh projections of the fit are shown in Fig.~\ref{fig:results_mhh}.
 There is good agreement for the full \mhh mass range in these figures as well.